hantsy/helidon-sandbox/README.md

 * For those familiar with Java EE/MicroProfile specifications, **helidon-mp** provides MicroProfile compatibility, it is easy to update yourself to Helidon.

 For the above cases, Helidon provides two Maven archetypes for generating the project skeleton in seconds.
-Follow the [Getting Started](https://helidon.io/docs/latest/#/getting-started) guide of the official docs, it is easy to create a Helidon project via these Maven archetypes.
+Follow the [Getting Started](https://helidon.io/docs/latest/#/getting-started) guide of the official docs, it is easy to create a Helidon project via these Maven archetypes in seconds.

-Firstly, let's make sure you have installed all items mentioned in the [prerequisites](https://helidon.io/docs/latest/#/getting-started/01_prerequisites), next let's create your first Helidon project.
+Firstly, make sure you have installed all items mentioned in the [prerequisites](https://helidon.io/docs/latest/#/getting-started/01_prerequisites), next let's try to create your first Helidon project.

-## Kick start your first helidon application
+## Kick start a Helidon application

-In this post, we will create *Helidon SE* project.
+In this post, we will create *Helidon SE* project for demonstration purpose.
+In comparison, I will introduce the usage of **Helidon MP** in another post.

 ### Generate project skeleton

-Run the following command to generate a project from Helidon SE archetype.
+Open your terminal, run the following command to generate a project from Helidon SE archetype.

 ```bash
 mvn archetype:generate -DinteractiveMode=false \